martinlindhe/feng/templates/systems/gamecube/gamecube.md

 a modern popular format developed by the dolphin-emu team

+### extract from rvz

-Convert to iso using Dolphin: right click game and select "Convert ..."
+Convert to wia using Dolphin: right click game and select "Convert ..."

+Then use `wit` to extract files from the archive.

+	wit extract <file.wia> <outdir>

 # various formats